c0d-0x/cruxpass/README.md

 Authentication: A master password is required to access or modify any stored data.
 By default, cruxpass uses: `cruxpassisgr8!` as it's master password.

+> [!NOTE]
-cruxpass enforces internal limits on the size of various fields to ensure performance and security.
+> cruxpass enforces internal limits on the size of various fields to ensure performance and security.
 Here are the default constraints:

 Minimum Password Length: Passwords must be at least 8 characters long to ensure basic security.